 Suppose common standards are established in the society for the attitudes it is reasonable or unreasonable to hold or convey.
 Insofar as everyone is taken to be responsible for the attitudes they communicate, they are going to be exposed to the assessment of their fellows and to the discipline imposed by the desire to stand well in their opinion and, above all, to avoid condemnation and shame.
 They will operate under a discipline imposed by the economy of esteem (Brennan and Pettit 2004).

 This economy will not work for good in the presence of widespread bias or bigotry, of course, or within an asocial ghetto like the community of thieves.
 But in more common, less noxious environments, and certainly in an environment where our assumption of virtue applies, it can impose a useful discipline on how people exercise the opportunities given them by the protection of speech, guarding against the wayward abuse of those opportunities.
-‘The law of opinion’, as John Locke (1975, bk 2, ch 28.11) calls it in his Essay Concerning Human Understanding, operates among people to that sort of effect when by ‘approbation and dislike they establish amongst themselves what they call virtue and vice’.
+“The law of opinion,” as John Locke (1975, bk 2, ch.
+28.11) calls it in his Essay Concerning Human Understanding, operates among people to that sort of effect when by “approbation and dislike they establish amongst themselves what they call virtue and vice.”

-6. A Case Study: Academic Freedom
+7. A Case Study: Academic Freedom